MG-RAST/Retina/README.md

 <p>If this function is set as the onchange event of a input type file HTML element, any file selected by the user with that file browse diablog will be attempted to be loaded into the storage.
 The contents of the file will JSON.parsed and must have the same structure as the storage (a hash of types, each pointing to a hash of ids, each pointing to an object instance).
 This function can be used to load a dump of the storage back into memory.
 Note that existing data in the storage will not be cleared, the data will simply be added.</p>

+<p>This function is suited for loading data dumped by stm.dump</p>

+<h3>dump</h3>

+<p>Dumps the content of the stm.DataStore to a new window.
+If the content is copied/pasted and saved to a file, it can later be loaded by the file_upload.</p>

 <h3>get_objects({repository, type, id, options})</h3>

 <p>This will retrieve one or more objects from the speciefied repository.
 The function returns a promise, which is fulfilled once the data is loaded into the storage.
 If no repository is passed, the default repository will be used.
 The stm will make an api call, using the repositories base url, appending the type and optioanl id as path parameters.
 Options will be passed as query parameters.
 All returned data objects will be put into the storage organized under the type passed in the type parameter.</p>